coshx/career-tracker/README.md

 As a user
-I want to search stored achievements by position in order to have them available for a resume (see how I put “in order to” in order to spice things up a bit?)
+I want to search stored achievements by position in order to have them available for a resume

 As a user
 I want to search stored achievements by employer